marcocanevadev/IAM_project/README.md

 "MySongs" has the highest recognition rate, which could be attributed to other categories including several artists, making correct classification more challenging.
 ![image](/images/recratecat25n.png)
 The Chromagram-trained kNN model is selected to test noisy and recovered data.
-As expected, the analysis of noisy data has a negative impact on performance, but the application of spectral subtraction manages to mitigate the loss by 0.47%.
+As expected, the analysis of noisy data has a negative impact on performance, but the application of spectral subtraction manages to mitigate the loss by approx. 10%.
 ![image](/images/kNN2.png)